 Follow me as I visit the Kingdom of the Little People, a controversial place in Yunnan, that challenges common stereotypes about entertainment, society, and human resilience.

 That’s what I set out to discover.
-I went there trying to forget what I read or saw in sensationalized headlines, headlines mostly written by people who have never set foot in China, let alone in this place, and have no idea about the challenges of being a small person in that part of the world.
+I went there trying to forget what I read or saw in sensationalized headlines, headlines written mainly by people who have never set foot in China, let alone in this place, and have no idea about the challenges of being a small person in that part of the world.

 In this reportage, I will try to tell the real stories and experiences of the people who live and work in the Kingdom daily.
 Their stories challenged my assumptions and forced me to rethink my views on disability, exploitation, and the pursuit of happiness.
 So, buckle up and get ready for a journey that’s equal parts eye-opening and heartwarming.
 Because when it comes to the Kingdom of the Little People, things are never quite what they seem.